 Simply replacing a laptop with a new model means many of the environmental costs mentioned at the start of this article are incurred again.
 Even a super energy efficient model will only deliver a limited reduction in its carbon footprint over its whole life cycle.

-But, if you really do need to buy a new model, some things to look out for are:
+But, if you really do need to buy a new model, look out for: